Page Loader

 Cost Costly.
 Less costly – arbitration is less costly than traditional litigation.

 Time efficiency Slow – just as in any jurisdiction, the litigation process in the UAE is slow.
-It highly vary according to the complexity of the case and if there is appeal.
+It highly varies according to the complexity of the case and if there is an appeal.
 Fast – even if time efficiency depends on the complexity of the case, arbitration is generally more efficient than traditional litigation.
 Appeals are limited and grounds for annulment or setting aside are narrow.
 Arbitration awards rendered in the UAE are generally final and binding.

 Procedure Formal rules – the parties cannot agree between themselves about the fair and proper outcome of a dispute presented before courts.
-Flexible rules– the parties chose the applicable law, the arbitrator, the number of arbitrators, the language, the dates, and the venues for hearings.
+Flexible rules – the parties chose the applicable law, the arbitrator, the number of arbitrators, the language, the dates, and the venues for hearings.
 This means that parties have a greater chance of having someone who knows the industry.

 Jurisprudence Based on traditional jurisprudence.
 Not based on traditional jurisprudence.

-Enforceability Complex and challenging - enforcing a UAE local judgment abroad can be complex and challenging due to different legal systems of different countries.
-It depends on international treaties and convention.
-International per se – as the UAE are part of the New York convention, arbitral award made in a member state is enforceable in other member states.
+Enforceability Complex and challenging – enforcing a UAE local judgment abroad can be complex and challenging due to different legal systems of different countries.
+It depends on international treaties and conventions.
+International per se – as the UAE are part of the New York Convention, arbitral award made in a member state is enforceable in other member states.
 This facilitates the recognition and enforcement or arbitration awards both domestically and internationally.

 Appeal Possible – appeal to the relevant court of appeal within the specified time limit.
 The Court of Appeal will re-examine the case for any errors of law or procedure.
 Specific procedures and requirements may vary.
 As per the UAE Arbitration Law (Federal Law Number 6 of 2018), appealing an arbitral tribunal's decision on substantive grounds is not permitted.
 Nevertheless, the parties can request the local Court of Appeal to annul the award.